 Now that we have set this milestone, what is next though?
 My conviction is that we need to exploit the exposure gained in 2017 to conquer the world with our sounds like the Americans did with Hip Hop, Rock and jazz.
 But for that to happen, artistes will have to be united and remain authentic, while on the other hand the fans, influencers and media will have to continue to show support.

-In 2018, I pray that we in Africa get opportunities to see our superstars perform.
+In 2018, I pray that we in Africa get more opportunities to see our superstars perform.
 I’ve been in Accra for the past six months now, and I must admit that it hurts me a little when I hear that Davido, Wizkid, Maleek Berry, Tenor, Locko, Sarkodie, Olamide or even Yemi Alade have big dates in Europe but I am here in the motherland and I still haven’t seen them perform.
-I want to turn up too kra (Ghanaian expression equivalent of “o” or “abi”) and I won’t lie that I’ve already thought of flying to London just to attend one of their concerts but reality hit me hard; man is a broke student and Accra weather is way too sweet for me to leave just for a concert happening in winter!
+I want to turn up too kra!
+(Ghanaian expression equivalent of “o” or “abi”) and I won’t lie that I’ve already thought of flying to London just to attend one of their concerts but reality hit me hard; man is a broke student and Accra weather is way too sweet for me to leave just for a concert taking place during winter!

 Lastly, in 2018 I also pray that our A-listers will pay more attention to the streams they receive from Asia, and in particular Japan.
 A lot of data is coming out, and Japan often appears in the top 6 countries from which our A-listers get the most streams (Maleek Berry, and Mr Eazi can attest this).
 Please, explore this new opportunity and continue to make us proud!